 If you regularly experience sharp, stabbing pain that runs along your shin bone, you may be suffering from shin splints.
 Though common, this painful condition can interfere with your active lifestyle.
-At South Texas Podiatrist in San Antonio, Texas, Eddie Davis, DPM, specializes in the diagnosis and treatment of shin splints.
+At South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, Eddie Davis, DPM, specializes in the diagnosis and treatment of shin splints.
 Make your appointment today by calling the office or by clicking the online booking tool.

 Shin splints are a common condition characterized by pain that affects your shin bones.
 Although anyone can develop shin splints, they’re especially common in military recruits and athletes such as runners and dancers.